 Quick Start

-@formily/json-schema is the protocol layer behind Formily's JSON Schema development mode.
-The official docs describe three approaches to building forms: Markup Schema, JSON Schema, and JSX Components.
-Both Markup Schema and JSON Schema rely on the capabilities provided by @formily/json-schema. @formily/json-schema uses a plain object to describe form structure, component mapping, and linkage logic, which makes recursive rendering possible.
+@silver-formily/json-schema is the protocol layer behind Silver Formily's JSON Schema development mode.
+This documentation describes three ways to build forms: Markup Schema, JSON Schema, and JSX Components.
+Both Markup Schema and JSON Schema rely on the capabilities provided by @silver-formily/json-schema. @silver-formily/json-schema uses a plain object to describe form structure, component mapping, and linkage logic, which makes recursive rendering possible.

 In simple terms, different packages are responsible for different parts:

-@formily/coremanages the form instance, field state, validation, and effects@formily/json-schemadefines the schema protocol, expression compilation, andSchemaclass APIs- front-end binding libraries such as
+@silver-formily/coremanages the form instance, field state, validation, and effects@silver-formily/json-schemadefines the schema protocol, expression compilation, andSchemaclass APIs- front-end binding libraries such as

 Installation

-pnpm add @silver-formily/vue @formily/core @formily/json-schema @formily/reactive @silver-formily/reactive-vue @formily/shared@formily/json-schema does not render UI by itself.
-To turn a schema into an actual Vue form, you still need @formily/core and @silver-formily/vue or another front-end binding library.
+pnpm add @silver-formily/vue @silver-formily/core @silver-formily/json-schema @silver-formily/reactive @silver-formily/reactive-vue @silver-formily/shared@silver-formily/json-schema does not render UI by itself.
+To turn a schema into an actual Vue form, you still need @silver-formily/core and @silver-formily/vue or another front-end binding library.

 Minimal Example